iter8-tools/iter8/mkdocs/docs/tutorials/istio/gitops/argocd.md

 ## Step 3.
 Install platform components

 In your K8s cluster, you will need to install Istio, Prometheus, Iter8, and Argo CD.
-Run the following script to install these:
+Replace `[YOUR_ORG]` with your GitHub organization or username and run the following script to install these:

 ```shell
 git clone https://github.com/[YOUR_ORG]/iter8.git